Stanley Clements: Life and career

-Clements was born on Long Island, New York.
-"Stash" (Staś, the Polish diminutive nickname for "Stanislau") realized that he wanted a show-business career while he was in grammar school, and after he graduated from Brooklyn's P.S.
+Clements was born on Long Island, New York, and throughout his life he was known informally as "Stosh" (Staś, the Polish diminutive nickname for "Stanislau").
+He realized that he wanted a show-business career while he was in grammar school, and after he graduated from Brooklyn's P.S.
 49 in 1938, he toured in vaudeville and found work in radio for the next two years.
 He then joined the touring company of the Major Bowes Amateur Hour.
 His career stalled in 1940, and Clements was reduced to panhandling for a time to survive.
 In 1941, he was signed to a contract by 20th Century-Fox and appeared in juvenile/teen roles in several B films for the studio.

 East Side Kids

 In 1942, he was loaned to Monogram Pictures.
-Among his friends, he was known offscreen as "Stosh", so he adopted the nickname "Stash" in the ensemble-cast film series the East Side Kids.
+"Stosh" adopted the nickname "Stash" in the ensemble-cast film series the East Side Kids.
 He appeared as an East Side Kid in Smart Alecks, 'Neath Brooklyn Bridge, and Ghosts on the Loose.
-He retained the character name of "Stash" in other films: Right to the Heart, Military Academy with That Tenth Avenue Gang, and Boots Malone.
+He retained the character name of "Stash" in other films: Right to the Heart, Boots Malone, and Military Academy with That Tenth Avenue Gang.

 Marriage

-In August 1945, Clements married actress Gloria Grahame, who played Violet Bick in It's a Wonderful Life, and who later won a Best Supporting Actress Oscar for The Bad and The Beautiful.
+In August 1945, Clements married actress Gloria Grahame, who played Violet Bick in It's a Wonderful Life and later won a Best Supporting Actress Oscar for The Bad and The Beautiful.
 The marriage was a stormy one, with Grahame objecting to Clements's drinking and gambling, and Clements being jealous of her dalliances with other men, and it ended in 1948.
 He married Maria Walek in 1951.
 In 1964, they adopted her eight-year-old nephew, Sylvester, bringing him to the United States from Poland.

 Other roles

 After the East Side Kids, Clements then set out on his own again, this time landing roles in more prestigious pictures.
 He was featured in perhaps his best-known role as Tony Scaponi in the 1944 Bing Crosby film Going My Way, and scored a great success as a jockey in the 1945 Alan Ladd feature Salty O'Rourke.

 Clements's acting career was interrupted by U.S. Army service as a private first class just after World War II.
 When he returned in 1947, he began appearing in more adult roles in lower-budgeted films, including Johnny Holiday (cast against type as a psychopath) and Destination Murder (as a hired killer).

+In 1950 Columbia Pictures launched a series of tough-teen features in direct competition with Monogram's popular Bowery Boys comedies (see below).
+The first effort was Military Academy with That Tenth Avenue Gang, starring Stanley Clements as Stash Martin, leader of a four-member street gang that a judge remands to a military academy.
+The series was abandoned after the one film.

-He starred in a series of action/detective pictures at the successor to Monogram Pictures, Allied Artists, for producer Ben Schwalb and director Edward Bernds.
+Clements began playing adult roles in a series of four action/detective pictures for Allied Artists, for producer Ben Schwalb and director Edward Bernds.